 The beauty of this setup?
 Everyone gets a good view.
 Instead of craning over shoulders on the curb, you can watch from almost anywhere around the harbour.
 It feels like a grand, shared spectacle.

-Explore the new Fantasy Springs area
+To explore the new Fantasy Springs area

 One of DisneySea’s biggest updates is Fantasy Springs, a whole new area that brings Frozen, Tangled, and Peter Pan to life.
 These films don’t get much love in the other parks, so it’s a huge deal to see them represented here.